patelmeet1009/soldpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SoldPress is a WordPress plugin to enable CREA's members to easily disseminate MLS listing content on WordPress Sites.
+SoldPress is a WordPress plugin to enable CREA's members to easily intergate MLS listing content on WordPress Sites using the Data Distribution Facility.

 == Description ==

-[SoldPress](http://www.sanskript.com/products/soldpress) is a WordPress plugin to enable members of The Canadian Real Estate Assoiciation to easily disseminate MLS listing content on their WordPress Sites.
+[SoldPress](http://www.sanskript.com/products/soldpress) is a WordPress plugin to enable members of The Canadian Real Estate Assoiciation to easily intergate MLS listing content on their WordPress Sites.
 It helps ensure that listing content that is displayed is accurate, up to date, and uses CREA's trademarks correctly.

-SoldPress is designed to connect directly to CREA's API without the need to integrate with Third Party Vendors.
+SoldPress is designed to connect directly to CREA's Data Distribution Facility API without the need to integrate with Third Party Vendors.
 The Plugin is **free** to use and comes with a basic templating engine.

-It is highly *recommend* that you use a Cache plugin to minimize API calls.
+It is highly *recommended* that you use a persistent cache plugin to minimize API calls.

-= How to Use =
+Your site is required to comply with CREA [Data Distribution Policy and Rules](http://www.realtorlink.ca/portal/server.pt/document/3400226/data_distribution_facility_policy_and_rules_updated_april_30%2C_2012).

+You are required to register for a data feed a http://tools.realtorlink.ca.
+An email containing user name and password is sent to the email address submitted as Technical Contact.

+== Documentation ==

 SoldPress uses Shortcode syntax to intergrate listing content on your WordPress site.